Hend al-Mansour: Biography

-Hend al-Mansour was born in Hofuf, Saudi Arabia in 1956.
+Hend Al Mansour was born in Hofuf, Saudi Arabia in 1956.
 She obtained a degree of medicine from Cairo University in 1981.
-For 20 years, al-Mansour worked as a physician, as an Arab women, a career that provided her "personal freedom and self-worth."
+For 20 years, Al Mansour worked as a physician, as an Arab woman, a career that provided her "personal freedom and self-worth."
 She practiced medicine in Saudi Arabia at Hofuf and Riyadh until 1997 when she immigrated to the United States, having received a fellowship at the Mayo Clinic in Rochester, Minnesota.
-During her medical career she obtained degrees in internal medicine and cardiology.
+During her medical career, she obtained degrees in internal medicine and cardiology.

-In 2000 she shifted careers from medicine to art, attending the Women's Art Institute at St. Catherine University.
+In 2000, she shifted careers from medicine to art, attending the Women's Art Institute at St. Catherine University.
 She was the program's teaching assistant the following year.
-While a student and participating in the institute she began to answer the question "Who's your audience?"
+While a student and participating in the institute, she began to answer the question, "Who's your audience?"
 She obtained a Master of Fine Arts from Minneapolis College of Art and Design (MCAD) in 2002.
-Al-Mansour is an installation artist, silkscreen printer and a public speaker.
+Al-Mansour is an installation artist, silkscreen printer, and a public speaker.
 Her work is about women in the Islamic world.
-She creates spaces representing private lives of women out of silk-screened fabrics.
+She creates spaces representing the private lives of women out of silk-screened fabrics.
 She has shown in Minnesota and other states in the United States as well as in Saudi Arabia and United Arab Emirates.
 She is married to Dr. David Penchansky, a theology professor and writer, and they live in St. Paul, Minnesota.